-- NO-HASSLE FLY CONTROL – Our disposable outdoor hanging fly trap gets rid of common nuisance or filth flies, including...
+- Eliminate Flies — Our disposable outdoor fly trap eliminates common nuisance or filth flies, including hundreds of the...

-- FLIES FIND IT FAST – This trap uses a water-soluble bait attractant that flies find irresistible.
-Lured by the scent,...
+- Fast Results — These traps use a water-soluble bait attractant that flies find irresistible.
+Lured by the scent, flies...

 Step 4: Use Pesticides if Necessary

 Most fly problems can be managed with the previous steps, but in severe cases some pesticide use might be warranted.
 Pyrethrin or permethrin aerosols can be used to treat an immediate problem but may not be good for repeated applications because flies have been shown to develop resistance to pyrethroid pesticides.